CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

-In the event of a performance score lower than CivicActions standards, a notification is sent to CivicActions Security.
+In the event of a performance score lower than CivicActions standards, a notification is sent to CivicActions' Security Office.
 CivicActions subscribes to security mailing lists in the event the monitoring activity is required based on law enforcement information, intelligence information, or other credible sources of information.

 #### f